nikitagusarov/dcesimulatr/README.md

 devtools::install_github("nikitagusarov/dcesimulatr")
 ```

-Alternatively, you may use the old repository:
+Alternatively, you may use the old repository, which contains previous package version:

 ```
-devtools::install_github("AntoineDubois/dcesimulatr")
+devtools::install_github("AntoineDubois/sdcv2")
 ```